knu-lcbc/RetroTRAE/README.md

    ```shell
    python src/tokenizer_with_split.py --model_type='bi'
    ```
    - `--model_type`: By default, it runs for bimolecular reaction dataset.

-   In default setting, the structure of whole data directory should be prefixed by `model_type`.
+The structure of whole data directory should be prefixed by `model_type`.

    - `data`
      - `sp`